-The Noble Audio Falcon is their debut True Wireless System or TWS earphones featuring BT5.0, up to 10 hours playback, and aptX playback.
+We review the Noble Audio Falcon, which is a True Wireless System or TWS featuring BT5.0, up to 10 hours of playback, and aptX decoding.
 It is priced at $156.

 Noble Audio Falcon

 For those that want a high contrasting class v-shaped sound signature, the Falcon probably is the most confident tuning I have heard to date.
 Sure, this is a consumer-type sound in some ways but in other ways, there are plenty of audiophile sensibilities thrown in to get that difficult balance just right.

 The Falcon, aside from maybe the MOMENTUM TWS from Sennheiser, is the first ‘pure breed’ audiophile TWS we have reviewed on Headfonics.
 That means we are on the lookout to see if it has audiophiles in mind with everything from how it fits, tips, and sound quality.